 How can I make a complaint to the Independent Assessor?

-The Independent Assessor’s office only deals with complaints in writing.
+The Independent Assessor’s office generally deals with complaints in writing.

 Complaints to the Independent Assessor can be submitted electronically via the online form, or you can download, print and complete the form and submit it by post to: